 - Be Bold but Stay on Theme

 Your home has a theme and each room within it has a design theme.
-Give your bathroom character with a backsplash but don’t go completely off-script.
+Give your bathroom character a backsplash but don’t go completely off-script.

 - Choose Your Width and Height